slotThe/vmensa/README.md

 For more information, please consult the man page.

 # Building

-It is recommended to build the project with `stack`, though there is a `cabal` freeze-file available.
+It is recommended to build the project with `stack`, though building with `cabal` should also work.

 Build with `stack build`, then copy the executable to a convenient location.
 Alternatively, you may use `stack install`, which will copy